promiscuous-io/promiscuous/README.md

 ------------

 Promiscuous does **not** handle:
+- ActiveRecord polymorphism.
-- Any of the atomic operatiors, such as inc, or add_to_set.
+- Any of the Mongoid atomic operatiors, such as inc, or add_to_set.
 - Association magic.
 Example:
   ```ruby
   # This will NOT replicate particiation_ids: